-This is the best Whole30 cauliflower Alfredo Sauce recipe.
+This is the best cauliflower Alfredo sauce recipe.
 It's so rich and creamy and surprisingly easy to make.
-This dairy free Alfredo sauce is also vegan, paleo and low carb.
-Loaded with vegetables this sneaky sauce is healthy and can be used in so many ways.
+This dairy free Alfredo sauce is also vegan, Whole30, paleo and low carb.
+Loaded with vegetables this sneaky veggie sauce is healthy and can be used in so many ways.

 Why you will love this recipe: